dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/clean-targets.md

 ### Remove packages and compiled files as part of `dbt clean` (preferred)

-This is our preferred configuration, but is not the default.

 To remove packages as well as compiled files, include the value of your [packages-install-path](/reference/project-configs/packages-install-path) configuration in your `clean-targets` configuration.